hellotext/hellotext.js/README.md

 ### Handling Responses

 The `track` method returns a Promise that can be `await`ed using the async/await syntax.
-Or using `.then` on the returned Promise
+Or using `.then` on the returned Promise.

 ```javascript
 const response = await Hellotext.track("page.viewed");
 ```

 The return of the `Hellotext.track` method is an instance of a `Response` object that ships with the package.
-You can check the status of the response via methods, like
+You can check the status of the response via methods, like:

 ```javascript
 if(response.failed) {